BurkovBA/BurkovBA.github.io/content/blog/2021-06-17-1/index.md

 In [one of my previous posts](/2021-06-09-1) I derived the chi-square distribution for sum of squares of Gaussian random variables and showed that it is a special case of Gamma distribution and very similar to Erlang distribution.
 You can look them up for reference.
-In this post I will focus on motivation for Pearson's chi-square tests: how they arise in real-life problems and in what cases they are intuitive.

 A motivational example